wzyboy/photo_scripts/README.md

    This step renames and relocates files into `Misc_Media` folder.

    After this step, the import folder is empty, and all media has been organized into appropriate folders.

+## Timezone

+Timezone is hard, especially when you take photos in different timezones.
+For deterministic naming, `phtorg` must assume a fixed home timezone.

+EXIF 2.31 (July 2016) introduced `OffsetTime` key, which helps determinie the correct timezone, but not all software implements it.
+If this key exists, `phtorg` combines it with `DateTime` key to get a timezone-aware datetime.
+Otherwise, the home timezone is attached to the timezone-naive datetime.

+MediaInfo always returns a timezone-aware datetime, but some software chooses to use UTC while others choose to use a local timezone.

+`phtorg` converts these timezone-aware datetimes into your home timezone (automatically detected) to get a stable sorting.
+If you run the tool when your computer is set to another timezone (e.g. while travelling), you need to pass your home timezone with `--timezone`.